-• pH.
+- Oil & Grease.
+Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - pH.
 6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
+Technology based effluent limitations of 6.0-9.0 SU [10 CSR 20-7.015] will cause degradation.
+Mixing zone is not allowed due to the classification of the receiving stream; however, WOS will be protected. - Dissolved Oxygen.
+Monitoring only.
+Results of the Streeter-Phelps Model indicate that dissolved oxygen may need to be above 5 mg/L in the receiving stream.
+See Appendix B and BOD discussion above.

 Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+The previous permit contained once a weekday sampling and reporting frequency for Flow.
+This permit contains quarterly sampling and reporting frequencies for Flow due to the low design flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
+The permit is still protective of water quality.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

 Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH and E. coli in accordance with recommended analytical methods.
+Grab samples, however, must be collected for pH, E. coli, Oil & Grease, and Dissolved Oxygen, in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.